alekswebnet/pdfjs-viewer-element/README.md

 A web component for [PDF.js viewer](https://mozilla.github.io/pdf.js/web/viewer.html).
 See [demo](https://alekswebnet.github.io/pdfjs-viewer-element/index.html).

-⚠️ `pdfjs-viewer-element` uses PDF.js [prebuilt](https://github.com/mozilla/pdf.js/releases/download/v2.15.349/pdfjs-2.15.349-dist.zip), that includes the generic build of PDF.js and the viewer.
-To use the package you should **extract the prebuilt** file into a public directory of your project.
+⚠️ `pdfjs-viewer-element` uses PDF.js [prebuilt](https://github.com/mozilla/pdf.js/releases/download/v3.4.120/pdfjs-3.4.120-dist.zip), that includes the generic build of PDF.js and the viewer.
+To use the package you should **extract the prebuilt** files into some directory of your project.
+You may specify the path to this directory with `viewerPath` property (by default is '/pdfjs-3.4.120-dist').

 ## Install
 ```